thecodeassassin/influxdb.com/content/docs/v0.9/query_language/functions.md

 This example with a `GROUP BY` statement outputs the rate of change per **minute** of `field_key`.

-Finally it is possible to take the `DERIVATIVE` of the result another aggregate function.
+Finally it is possible to take the `DERIVATIVE` of another aggregate function.
 For example:

 ```sql
 SELECT DERIVATIVE(mean(field_key), 1s) FROM measurement ...